shanecoen/code-institute-portfolio-1/README.md

 This website was tested extensivelly using a number of different browsers (i.e. Google Chrome, Mozilla Firefox and Microsoft Edge) throughout its development.
 This was done to ensure that every aspect of the websites design, appearance, functionality and responsivness was compatible with these browsers.
 Note: Safari was not available to the developer during this browser compatability testing.

+### Testing User Stories:

+* As a user I want to be able to understand the websites purpose instantly upon loading it.
+    * On the home page the main header logo "Shaco Adventures" and the first line of it's introduction "Adventure Travel Specialist" instantly convey the purpose of the site.
+* As a user I want to view an aethetically pleasing website.
+    * The use of big header images showcasing unique locations combined with the use of big welcoming text, colours and images will allow the users a positive and pleasant experience.
+* As a user I want to be able to easily navigate throughout the website.
+    * A navigation bar is located centrally on the top of all four pages allowing for easy access throughout the site.
+    * Big call to action buttons are located at various sections of the site allwoing for quick access to other sections/ pages.
+    * The Footer logo is another quick link to allow the user to return to the home page.
+* As a user I want the opportunaity to discover unique locations and have the opportunity to travel to them.
+    * The Colombia and Peru pages allow the user to discover new and unique locations and they can contact Shaco Adventures to discuss travel plans.
+* As a user I want to be able to access videos and images showcasing Colombian and Peruvian locations.
+    * Big colourul images and videos are located through out site.
+    * The Colombia and Peru pages showcase their indiviual locations via the use of imagwe galleries and embedded videos which highlight must see locations.
+* As a user I want to be able to access more information on these locations.
+    * More information for a location by clicking on an image in galleries.
+This will bring them to an external location with everything they need to know.
+* As a user I want to be able to view available treks and adventures.
+    * Available treks are showcased in the Colombia and Peru pages.
+* As a user I want to be able to easily contact Shaco Adventures to access more information and organise treks.
+    * The user can easily contact Shaco Adventures via the use of the contact form.
+From here they can request information on various locations and indicate their desire to take part in an up-coming trek.
+* As a user I want to be able to connect with Shaco Adventures via social media.
+    * Social media icons are located in the footer section of each page to allow for the quick access to the companies Facebook, Twitter, Instagram and YouTube accounts.

 ### Additional Testing - Lighthouse: